About the Course

 2 instructors for generous support

-Dogs who are selected, will try-out new skills for the class to watch. (dog must be entirely comfortable around strangers, with no bite history and be able to stay comfortably and safely in your car between exercises.
+The selected dogs will try out new skills for the class to watch. (dog must be entirely comfortable around strangers, with no bite history, and be able to stay comfortably and safely in your car between exercises.
 One dog in the training centre at a time.

 Private FaceBook group to re-watch videos and discuss related topics